garinger/aws-notes/AWSCloudPractitionerEssentials.md

   - Enterprise On-Ramp or Enterprise
 - Which service or resource is used to find third-party software that runs on AWS?
   - AWS Marketplace

+# Module 9 - Migration and innovation

+**AWS Cloud Adoption Framework (AWS CAF)** - Organizes guidance into six areas of focus, called Perspectives.
+Each Perspective addresses distinct responsibilities.
+The planning process helps the right people across the organization prepare for the changes ahead.
+The six areas of focus are,
+- **Business perspective**
+- **People perspective**
+- **Governance perspective**
+- **Platform perspective**
+- **Security perspective**
+- **Operations perspective**

+### 6 strategies for migration
+- **Rehosting**
+  - "Lift-and-shift"
+- **Replatforming**
+  - "Lift, tinker, and shift"
+- **Refactoring/re-architecting**
+  - Recreate app using cloud features
+- **Repurchasing**
+  - Move from traditional license to SaaS
+- **Retaining**
+  - Keep lights on until eventually retiring
+- **Retiring**
+  - Remove apps that aren't needed anymore

+**AWS Snow Family** - A series of products that are designed to help you migrate your data to AWS.
+Ideal if you have very large amounts of data (petabytes) that would take weeks or months to migrate.
+The members of the snow family are,
+- **AWS Snowcone**
+  - A small, rugged, and secure edge computing and data transfer device.
+  - 2 CPUs, 4GB memory, and 8TB storage.
+  - AWS ships it you, you upload your data, then you send it back.
+They'll add it to your AWS account (probably S3 bucket).
+- **AWS Snowball**
+  - **Snowball Edge Storage Optimized** - Devices are well suited for large-scale data migrations and recurring transfer workflows, in addition to local computing with higher capacity needs.
+    - Storage: 80TB HDD, 1TB SSD
+    - Compute: 40 vCPUs and 80GiB memory
+  - **Snowball Edge Compute Optimized** - Provides powerful computing resources for use cases such as machine learning, full motion video analysis, analytics, and local computing stacks.
+    - Storage: 42TB HDD and 7.68TB NVMe SSD
+    - Compute: 52 vCPUs and 208GiB memory
+- **AWS Snowmobile** - An exabyte-scale data transfer service used to move large amounts of data to AWS.
+You can transfer up to 100 petabytes of data per Snowmobile, a 45-foot long ruggedized shipping container, pulled by a semi trailer truck.

+**Amazon SageMaker** - Enables you to quickly build, train, and deploy machine learning models?

+### Module 9 Quiz
+- Which Perspective of the AWS Cloud Adoption Framework helps you structure the selection and implementation of permissions?
+  - Security Perspective
+- Which strategies are included in the six strategies for application migration?
+  - Retaining
+  - Rehosting
+- What is the storage capacity of AWS Snowmobile?
+  - 100 PB
+- Which statement best describes Amazon Lex?
+  - A service that enables you to build conversational interfaces using voice and text